saiefelgebali/snakebali/README.md

 # snakebali
-This is an experimental Snake game I made to practice using the React JS framework.
+This is an experimental Snake game.

+In retrospect, it would have been more efficient and sensible to use the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to build the gameplay element.

 ## Setup
 - Go into the `snakebali` directory